aplteam/Cider/docs/Cider-User-Guide.md

 A> ### LINK's `watch` parameter
 A>
-A> By default Cider sets the `watch` parameter to "both", meaning that changes in the workspace via the editor are saved to disk, and any changes on disk are brought into the workspace[^winonly].
+A> By default Cider sets the `watch` parameter to "both", meaning that changes in the workspace via the editor are saved to disk, and any changes on disk are brought into the workspace.
 A>
 A> You may set `watch` to "ns" or "dir" instead.
 Refer to the LINK documentation for details.